 LEARN TO explore

-This tutorial introduces how to use Python to connect to the AURIN Data Provider (ADP) and download data.
+This tutorial introduces how to use Python to connect to the AURIN API or to access and download the AURIN data.
 This is designed with no prerequisite of Python experience.

-The ADP is an interface that allows you to use programming scripts to interact with and access the AURIN Data Catalogue.
-You can send a request to the ADP using Python scripts and get a response to download specific datasets.
-The ADP is based on Open Geospatial Consortium Web Feature Service (WFS) Interface Standards.
+The AURIN Application Programming Interface (API), is an interface that allows you to use a programming language to interact with an application, and perform tasks such as getting data, updating data, or deleting data.
+The AURIN API is such an interface that allows users to access data and metadata available from the AURIN Data Catalogue.
+You can send a request to the API using Python scripts and get a response to download specific datasets.
+The API is based on Open Geospatial Consortium Web Feature Service (WFS) Interface Standards.

-Before commencing this step, please ensure you have generated your unique ADP Credentials (username and password) using the ADP Access Dashboard.
+Before commencing this step, please ensure you have generated your unique API Access Credentials (username and password) using the AURIN Access Dashboard.
+If you need guidance on creating your credentials, please refer to the tutorial here.

 In this tutorial, our goal is to use a Python script to connect to the ADP and download a dataset.
 You will learn how to: